junxit/us-congress-bills-112/bill.md

   - **(2)** *Specific authorities* The Director shall promulgate and implement regulations—
     - **(A)** for the proper issuance of leases for the exploration, development, and production of nonrenewable and renewable energy and mineral resources on the Outer Continental Shelf;
     - **(B)** relating to resource identification, access, evaluation, and utilization;
-    - **(C)** for development of leasing plans, lease sales, and issuance of leases for such resources; and
+    - **(C)** for development of leasing plans, lease sales, and issuance of leases for such resources;
-    - **(D)** regarding issuance of environmental impact statements related to leasing and post leasing activities including exploration, development, and production, and the use of third party contracting for necessary environmental analysis for the development of such resources.
+    - **(D)** regarding issuance of environmental impact statements related to leasing and post leasing activities including exploration, development, and production, and the use of third party contracting for necessary environmental analysis for the development of such resources; and
+    - **(E)** for the processing of exploration plans and development plans.
   - **(3)** *Limitation* The Secretary shall not carry out through the Bureau any function, power, or duty that is—
     - **(A)** required by section 3 to be carried out through the Ocean Energy Safety Service; or
     - **(B)** required by section 4 to be carried out through the Office of Natural Resources Revenue.